tm-3/svg-comp-lib/src/docs/notes.md

 - Validation rules should be applied when state changes
 - user input controls should have a valid/invalid state along with an optional message detailing what is wrong.
 This should be a state variable and passed in via validation method?
 - Accessibility / Aria values need to be considered.

+## specifity

+- SVG Definitions take priority over everything
+- CSS classes can be overridden, but not merged
+- Apply CSS classes to <use> elements in component definitions
+- All components should have properties that allow each individual element to be replaced